Testing-Environment/esploro-csv-researcher-loader/explaination.md

            ▼
 Flow summary (Stage 1 → Stage 2):

-1. User enters rows in Stage 1 (Asset ID + File URL required, optional metadata).
+1. User enters rows in Stage 1 (Asset ID + File URL required, optional metadata)
 2. On **Specify Types of Each File**, `specifyTypesForEachFile()` validates fields and asset IDs via `getAssetMetadata`.
-Invalid rows are highlighted and moved to the top.
+Invalid rows are highlighted and moved to the top of the list for quick correction.
 3. Stage 2 renders, enforcing `type` selections with options filtered by asset type.
 Users can go back to Stage 1 or submit with chosen IDs.
 4. On **Proceed Without Selecting File Types**, `proceedWithoutSelectingTypes()` performs the same validation but assigns default type IDs and skips Stage 2 entirely.
 5. `executeSubmission(skippedStageTwo)` groups rows by asset ID and builds the `temporary.linksToExtract` payload that `AssetService.addFilesToAsset()` posts to `/esploro/v1/assets/{assetId}?op=patch&action=add`.